Friday, June 13, 2025

 Potential Side Effects of Flaxseed

-Flaxseed is good for your health, but it can cause problems if not used right.
+Flaxseed is good for your health, but can cause problems if not used correctly.
 Watch how your body reacts when you start using it.

 Allergic Reactions